Run for Something

 About Run for Something

-Run for Something (RFS) recruits and supports young progressives running for down-ballot offices in the United States.
-Since launching in January 2017, we have recruited more than 80,000 potential political candidates, endorsed nearly 1,500 and elected over 500 — and over half of those candidates are women, over half of them are BIPOC, and 21% are LGBTQIA+.
+Run for Something recruits and supports young progressives running for down-ballot offices in the United States.
+Since launching in January 2017, we have recruited more than 80,000 potential political candidates, endorsed over 1,800 and elected more than 600 — and over half of those candidates are women, over half of them are BIPOC, and 21% are LGBTQIA+.
 Our alumni have meaningfully and intentionally made life better for millions of Americans across the country.
 We are a high-reaching, hungry team changing the face of politics in America.
-Learn more about our work in this clip or at our website.
+Learn more about our work in this clip.